IIIF/api/source/api/image/2.1/index.md

 {: .api-table #features}

 __Deprecation Warning__
-Use of the feature names `sizeByWhListed` and `sizeByForcedWh` is deprecated in version 2.1 of the specification.
+Use of the feature names `sizeByWhListed` and `sizeByForcedWh` is deprecated.
 These names will be removed in version 3.0. `sizeByForcedWh` was inconsistently defined in version 2.0, and `sizeByWhListed` is implied by listing the sizes in the image information document and is therefore not required as a named feature.
 {: .warning #dep-sizes}

 The features `sizeByWh` and `sizeByDistortedWh` share the same "w,h" syntax for the size parameter, but they represent separate features.
 A server that supports `sizeByWh` but not `sizeByDistortedWh` would serve an image response at any scale (subject to separate `maxWidth`, `maxHeight`, `maxArea` and `sizeAboveFull` constraints if present), but only if the resulting image preserved the original aspect ratio.
 Requests for distorted images would not be served.